janniec/BikeSharing_in_Lockdown/README.md

 # Divvy in the Pandemic Lockdown

-For this project, I was interested better understand the experience of Divvy, Chicago's bicycle-sharing program, during the Pandemic Lockdown and Reopening of 2020.
+For this project, I was interested in the experience of Divvy, Chicago's bicycle-sharing program, during the Pandemic Lockdown and Reopening of 2020.
 Specifically I wanted to answer:
-1. Was demand for bicycles higher or lower during the Lockdown?
+1. Has rides moved away from the Loop and the Lakefront?
-2. Has trips moved away from the Loop and the Lakefront?
+2. Was demand for bicycles higher or lower during the Lockdown?
 3. Did revenue increased or decreased during the Lockdown?